-In the Rochester Pure Waters District (RPWD), improvements to the Frank E. Van Lare (FEV) Wastewater Treatment Plant (WWTP) Disinfection Building ventilation, Administration Building offices and thickener complex, the Genesee Pump Station and the CSOAP Tunnel System were substantially completed in 2018.
-Design of the new FEV WWTP Maintenance Center and Solids Handling Building improvements and improvements to critical processes (e.g., primary treatment and secondary treatment) progressed in 2018.
-Several other projects in both the collection system and at the FEV WWTP were also completed in 2018, and will continue in 2019 and beyond.
+In the Rochester Pure Waters District (RPWD), improvements to the Frank E. VanLare (FEV) Water Resource Recovery Facility (WRRF) included improvements to the aeration and secondary clarifier processes.
+Additionally, the District completed the East Side Trunk Sewer Cleaning and Rehabilitation Project.
+Several other projects in both the collection system and at the FEV WRRF were also completed in 2019, and will continue in 2020 and beyond.

-In the Irondequoit Bay South Central Pure Waters District (IBSCPWD), design of the Irondequout Bay Pump Station improvements was progressed in 2018.
-Construction of both the John Street and Industry Pump Station improvements was substantially completed in 2018.
-Various upgrades to the interceptor system and other pump stations were also completed in 2018, and will continue in 2019 and beyond.
+In the Irondequoit Bay South Central Pure Waters District (IBSCPWD), design of the Irondequoit Bay Pump Station improvements was completed in 2019.
+Various upgrades to the interceptor system and other pump stations were also completed in 2019, and will continue in 2020 and beyond.

-In the Northwest Quadrant Pure Waters District (NWQPWD), improvements to the Northwest Quadrant (NWQ) Wastewater Treatment Plant (WWTP) Dechlorination System were substantially completed in 2018; and design of the NWQ WWTP Aeration System improvements progressed in 2018.
-Various other general improvements to the pump stations, interceptor system, and NWQ WWTP were also completed in 2018, and will continue in 2019 and beyond.
+In the Northwest Quadrant Pure Waters District (NWQPWD), improvements to the Northwest Quadrant (NWQ) Water Resources Recovery Facility (WRRF) primary clarifier process were designed in 2019.
+Various other general improvements to the pump stations, interceptor system, and NWQ WRRF were also completed in 2019, and will continue in 2020 and beyond.

-In the Gates-Chili-Ogden Sewer District (GCOSD) construction of the Southwest Pump Station Improvements was substantially completed in 2018.
-Construction of the Scottsville Road and Timpat Pump Station improvements is scheduled to commence in 2019.
-Various other general improvements to the collection system and other pump stations were also completed in 2018, and will continue in 2019 and beyond.
+In the Gates-Chili-Ogden Sewer District (GCOSD), construction of the Scottsville Road and Timpat Pump Station improvements began in 2019.
+Various other general improvements to the collection system and other pump stations were also completed in 2019, and will continue in 2020 and beyond.